ocpp-balanz/balanz/docs/source/ui.rst

   Statistics graph

 Data shown in the bar chart is replicated in a table below the chart.
 The table includes as well a total.
-The table contents is available for export to a CSV file if so desired.
+Table contents is available for export to a CSV file if so desired.
 See example below.

 .. figure:: images/statistics-table.png